kevinjwalters/galactic-bluetooth-audio/README.md

 Fire up Bluetooth on your phone or PC, you should see a new "Cosmic Unicorn" or "Galactic Unicorn" device.
 Connect and play music to see pretty, pretty colours!

-Use the A and B buttons to switch effects (more coming soon.)
+Use button A to switch effect.

 ## Building